saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 ### Configuring Webhook instance

-`options` in constructor must be specified.
+`options` in the constructor must be specified.
 Here are all options:

 ```typescript
 type Options = {